Degree in Labours Relations and Human Resources

 - Train for access, with reasonable assurance of success, specialized post graduate studies.

-Ultimately the aim of the Degree in Labor Relations and Human Resources, is to train professionals to manage labor relations and human resources in both public institutions and private companies
+Ultimately the aim of Labours Relations and Human Resources, is to train professionals to manage Labours Relations and Human Resources in both public institutions and private companies

 Are those that are related to a specific professional profile and composed skills and knowledge associated with a job :